jadedagher/Sails_app_Node-ExpressJS/README.md

 A simple [Sails](http://sailsjs.org) application using Node.js & express.js </br>

+The project inldude only UserController/UserModel to create a basic user interface template

 #You can launch the application by: </br>

 1) Downloading all the files</br>